jwatowatson/RecurrentVivax/README.md

 * *Genetic_Model* has the model code implementing our identity by descent approach to the estimation of relapse, recrudescence and reinfection in *P. vivax* recurrences, based on highly polymorphic microsatellite data.

 * *Timing_Model* has the model code (in *stan*) implementing our time-to-event approach to the estimation of relapse, recrudescence and reinfection in *P. vivax* recurrences, based on follow-up data post clinic level symptomatic *P. vivax* episodes.
-The model is fit to pooled data from two large studies on the Thailand-Myanmar border (total *n=1299* individuals, over 1000 patient years of follow-up).
+The RMarkdown script *TimingModelStan.Rmd* fits the models to pooled data from two large studies on the Thailand-Myanmar border (total *n=1299* individuals, over 1000 patient years of follow-up).

-* *Pooled_Final_Analysis* combines the two models fitting the same data from the two large studies on the Thailand-Myanmar border (total *n=1299* individuals).
+* *Pooled_Final_Analysis* provides an RMarkdown script *Pooled_Analysis.Rmd* which combines the genetic model fits and then timing model fits on the same data from the two large studies on the Thailand-Myanmar border (total *n=1299* individuals).
 In particular it implements the following:
-    1. Full Bayesian analysis of all recurrences, and where available, estimates using the genetic data are based on prior probbailities from the time-to-event model
+    1. Full Bayesian analysis of all recurrences, and where available, estimates using the genetic data are based on prior probabilities from the time-to-event model
     2. Estimation of false-positive rate using genetic data alone by comparing isolates from different individuals
     3. Estimation of failure rate after supervised high-dose primaquine in the epidemiological context of the Thai-Myanmar border
-    4. Prediction of failure from carboxy-primaquine (inactive, slowly eliminated metabolite) trough concentrations
+    4. Prediction of primaquine failure from carboxy-primaquine (inactive, slowly eliminated metabolite) trough concentrations

 * *Simulation_Study* estimates the number of microsatellites needed to reliably calculate recurrence probabilities in paired infections under certain assumptions of complexity of infection.
+This is in the RMarkdown script *SimulationStudy.Rmd*.

 All data are stored in *RData* and a microsatellite data plotting tool is given in *Plotting_MS_Data*.